INFORMSJoC/2022.0328/results/README.md

 ![simplex_unif_comp.png](simplex_unif_comp.png)
 ![simplex_sortscan.png](simplex_sortscan.png)

-For the second way, just upload simplex projection.ipynb and multiple length comparision.ipynb to JupyterNotebook with a Python 3 kernal, then you can get the 14 plots.
+For the second way, just upload simplex projection.ipynb and multiple length comparision.ipynb to JupyterNotebook with a Python 3 kernal or IPython, then you can get the 14 plots.

 ## Projection onto an l1 ball